blaizard/bzd/tools/bazel_build/modules/bzd_rules_bdl/python/bdl/entities/impl/README.md

 name : interface = Type<template>(parameters) [contracts]
 ```

-Expressions instanciate and/or assign a value to a variable (`name`).
+Expressions instantiate and/or assign a value to a variable (`name`).
 Therefore they only hold values, they can instantiate a new value from a type
 or copy an existing value.

 _name_: This is the name of the instance.
 It is used to refer to this object locally or globally.